 - You’ll have a new item in the Safari menu bar called “Develop“.

-- Click on it and select the Empty Caches option from the drop-down menu.
+- Click it and select the Empty Caches option from the drop-down menu.

-Clearing the DNS cache in your web browser is a straightforward process.
-All you have to do is enter a few commands or open a few menus and you can quickly clear your browser’s DNS cache without any problems.
-While clearing the DNS cache won’t necessarily speed up browsing significantly, it can help resolve certain issues that may be caused by incorrect or outdated data stored in the system.
-Next time you run into an issue with your browser, consider trying to clear out its DNS caches before doing anything else.
+While clearing the DNS cache won’t necessarily speed up browsing significantly, it can help resolve certain issues caused by incorrect or outdated data stored in the system.
+Next time you run into an issue with your browser, consider clearing its DNS cache before doing anything else.

 Read Next: 73 Google Search Tricks, Hacks, and Easter Eggs